KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 The :command:`#JACOBIAN` command controls which functions are generated to compute the Jacobian.
 The option :command:`OFF` inhibits the generation of the Jacobian routine.
 The option :command:`FULL` generates the Jacobian as a square :code:`NVAR x NVAR` matrix.
-It should be used if the integrator needs the whole Jacobians.
+It should only be used if the integrator needs the whole Jacobians.
 The options :command:`SPARSE_ROW` and :command:`SPARSE_LU_ROW` (the default) both generate the Jacobian in sparse (compressed on rows) format.
 They should be used if the integrator needs the whole Jacobian, but in a sparse